 Clayton Swisher is a Doha-based reporter and Director of Investigative Journalism for Al Jazeera Media Network.
 In 2011, sources provided Swisher with The Palestine Papers , a trove more than 1,600 confidential records charting the Arab-Israeli peace negotiations for over a decade.
 A year later, he delivered What Killed Arafat?, earning the CINE Golden Eagle and nominations for RTS, BAFTA, and Monte Carlo Film Festival.

 Swisher has also reported in The Bin Laden Files, Killing Arafat, Egypt’s Lost Power, and most recently, The Spy Cables.

 He is the author of two scholarly books on the Arab-Israeli conflict: The Truth About Camp David (New York: Nation Books, 2004) and The Palestine Papers: The End of the Road?
 (London: Hesperus Press, 2011).

-Simon Boazman works from London and is one of Britain’s leading investigative reporters, having gone undercover to penetrate a host of challenging subjects such as people trafficking, drugs, organised crime, football hooliganism and racism.
+Simon Boazman works from Washington and is one of Britain’s leading investigative reporters, having gone undercover to penetrate a host of challenging subjects such as people trafficking, drugs, organised crime, football hooliganism and racism.

 His film Detention Undercover won the Royal Television Society Journalism Award in the Home Current Affairs category.
-Simon was part of the award-winning team of BBC's Panorama where he spent many years reporting and presenting hard-hitting and thought-provoking films.
+Simon was part of the award-winning team of the BBC's Panorama where he spent many years reporting and presenting hard-hitting and thought-provoking films.

 Source: Al Jazeera